bekaarcoder/js-notes/react-lifecycle-methods/README.md

 ### componentDidUpdate()

 This method is called after every render occurs.
 You can do comparison between the previous and current props and state.

+## Unmounting

+### componentWillUnmount()

+This method is invoked immediately before an component is unmounted and detroyed.
+This is place to do some cleanup like:

+- Invalidating timers
+- Cancelling network requests
+- Removing event handlers directly put on DOM
+- Cleaning up subscriptions

+> Calling setState() here is useless.